 There are also other materials that could potentially meet the same criteria as cardboard for our packaging needs.
-One option is polypropylene [Corplex, 2020], a thermoplastic material that is strong, lightweight, and recyclable.
+One option is polypropylene [Impression pas chère sur polypropylène alvéolaire akilux], a thermoplastic material that is strong, lightweight, and recyclable.
 Another option is corrugated plastic, which is also lightweight and durable, with the added benefit of being waterproof.
 However, both of these materials tend to be more expensive than cardboard.

-According to the website of a Portuguese packaging supplier, the cost per sheet of cardboard ranges from 0.15 € to 1.50 €, depending on the size and thickness of the sheet.
-On the other hand, the cost per sheet of polypropylene ranges from 0.45 € to 9.50 €, while the cost per sheet of corrugated plastic ranges from 1.20 € to 5.50 €.
+According to the website of a Portuguese packaging supplier, the cost per sheet of cardboard ranges from €0.15 to €1.50, depending on the size and thickness of the sheet.
+On the other hand, the cost per sheet of polypropylene ranges from €0.45 to €9.50, while the cost per sheet of corrugated plastic ranges from €1.20 to €5.50.